 Law School Alcohol Policy

 Whether or not an event is subject to the alcohol policy, any student or student organization wishing to openly advertise an alcohol-serviced event must seek pre-approval of the advertising.
 In reviewing the proposed advertising, the AOC will seek to ensure that an event's primary focus is not alcohol consumption and that irresponsible drinking behavior is not encouraged.
+Phrases and images that will result in your advertising being disallowed unless revised include "happy hour," photos or cartoons of glasses of beer or other drinks, photos or cartoons of people holding drinks, etc.

 No alcohol-related event, including private gatherings, may be openly advertised within the Law School if alcohol at the event is being dispensed or served by an unlicensed provider.